 Having built a significant national and international reputation at St Mark’s, as one of the leading colorectal surgeons in the UK, he was then headhunted to join and develop the colorectal unit at University College London Hospitals part of the world-renowned University College London University.

-Allied to his NHS practice, Mr Windsor has a very busy private practice out of The London Digestive Centre and The Princess Grace Hospital.
+Mr Windsor has now retired from NHS practice but maintains a very busy private practice out of The London Digestive Centre and The Princess Grace Hospital.
 Both facilities offering the finest medical care available in London.
 He prides himself on applying all of the expertise in surgical management and clinical pathways that he has developed over the years in the NHS to his private practice.
 He offers a bespoke and individualizes approach to care with the same team approach as the NHS.
 He operates with a senior consultant colleague and they both provide 24hour cover for the practice 365 days a year.
 There is no additional fees charged for this team approach just a reassurance to his patients that they will enjoy the finest and safest care that he can provide.

 Mr Windsor has lead the development of ‘Abdominal Wall Reconstruction’ (AWR) as an emerging sub-specialty in the UK.
 He has very much been at the forefront of developing and integrating new surgical techniques for the management of these complex abdominal and incisional hernias.
 Once again he has also pioneered a joint surgical approach to these highly skilled and complex procedures with plastic surgeons.
 This joint approach is increasingly adopted in other units around the UK.